ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-Static (global) arrays, and those declared directly in a namespace (outside any function), are always initialized.
-If no explicit initializer is
+Arrays declared with global scope, and those declared directly in a namespace (outside any function), are always initialized.
+If no explicit
-specified, all the elements are default-initialized (with zeroes, for fundamental types).
+initializer is  specified, all the elements are default-initialized (with zeroes, for fundamental types).

 #### Accessing the values of an array